rancher/api-spec/spec/README.md

 Our goal is to make APIs that are as easy to use as possible.
 Each service has [documentation](http://docs.cloud.secureserver.net/) available, but this should be a supplement, not required reading.
 Armed with just the URL and credentials, a user should be able to navigate their way through the API in a web browser to learn about what resources and operations it has.
 In other words, the API should be _discoverable_.
 Once you're familar with what's available, requests can be made with simple tools like cURL or any basic HTTP request library.

-# Why do I care? #
-If you are a customer/developer looking to make use of one of our services, you probably don't.
-Head on over to the [documentation page](http://docs.cloud.secureserver.net) for information about the API you want to use or grab a [client library](/godaddy/gdapi) for your favorite language.

-If you're looking to build your own client to interface to one of our services, or you want to build an API of your own that matches the same style as ours, keep reading.

 # Why are you publishing it? #

 Maybe you'd like to build your own tools that work with our services.
 Or maybe you want to build your own service that follows the same style as ours.
 We'd love it if you did either one and want to give you all the information you need.
 This is also the same documentation our internal teams use to build their APIs.

 # Contact #
-For questions, comments, corrections, suggestions, or hate mail, you can use the usual tools in GitHub or email [publicapi@godaddy.com](mailto:publicapi@godaddy.com).
+For questions, comments, corrections, suggestions, etc, you can use the usual tools in GitHub or email [publicapi@godaddy.com](mailto:apispec@godaddy.com).
+Please use our normal [support page](http://support.godaddy.com/) for questions or problems about a specific API or product.

 # Examples #
-Examples demonstrate a fictional file storage API.
+Examples demonstrate a hypothetical file storage API.
 Only the relevant HTTP request and response information is shown, additional standard HTTP headers will be present in a real request.
 Examples generally show JSON request and responses, but several [request](#Request Formats) types are available and other [response](#Response Formats) types may be defined in the future.

 # Definitions #
 ### REST ###